insected/bobbae_gcp-wiki/Storage.md

 https://en.wikipedia.org/wiki/Trim_(computing)

+### Filestore

+[Filestore](Filestore) instances are fully managed [NFS](https://en.wikipedia.org/wiki/Network_File_System) [file servers](https://www.youtube.com/watch?v=8rS8O2RiT80) on Google Cloud (GCP) for use with applications running on Compute Engine virtual machines (VMs) instances or Google Kubernetes Engine clusters.

+You can create and manage [Filestore](https://cloud.google.com/filestore/docs) instances by using the Google Cloud Console or the gcloud command-line tool, and interact with the NFS file share on the instance by using standard operating system commands.

+#### Backups

+[Filestore Backups](https://cloud.google.com/blog/products/storage-data-transfer/introducing-filestore-backups)  eases migration of file-based apps to cloud
 ## Block Storage

 Block storage chops data into blocks and stores them as separate pieces.
 Each block of data is given a unique identifier, which allows a storage system to place the smaller pieces of data wherever is most convenient.
 That means that some data can be stored in a Linux® environment and some can be stored in a Windows unit.